tushardashpute/dynatrace_azure_sso_integration/README.md

 # Dynatrace_azure_sso_integration

+**Prerequisites**
+To get started, you need the following items:

+An Azure AD subscription.
+If you don't have a subscription, you can get a free account.
+Dynatrace single sign-on (SSO) enabled subscription.

 Steps:
 ======
 1. Add Dynatrace from the gallery to Azure
-2. Configure and test Azure AD SSO for Dynatrace
+2. Configure Azure AD SSO

-    a.
-Configure Azure AD SSO

-    b.
-Configure Dynatrace SSO
+3. Configure Dynatrace SSO

-    c.
-Test SSO
+4. Test SSO

-Add Dynatrace from the gallery
+**1. Add Dynatrace from the gallery**

+To configure the integration of Dynatrace into Azure AD, you need to add Dynatrace from the gallery to your list of managed SaaS apps.

 <img width="1550" alt="image" src="https://user-images.githubusercontent.com/74225291/211815104-df956c6b-bdeb-48c8-b915-c2baf3c2d0c8.png">